PPBDS/tutorial.helpers/vignettes/instructions.md

 Think back to our initial discussion of the 10,000 pieces of information which we want to mention at some point.
 Among these are many pages linked to from the help pages for the core *Tidyverse* functions, like `arrange()` and `aes()`.

+#### Advice for Background Information Knowledge Drops

+The second category of knowledge drop involves background information about the current problem.
+See the [**primer.tutorials**](https://ppbds.github.io/primer.tutorials/) package for some good examples.
+In this situation, there is a large amount of information, generally from a textbook, which we want students to read.
+But we can't just copy/paste entire paragraphs from the book as knowledge drops because students won't read paragraphs.
+At best, they will read two sentences.
+So, we need to decide on the 10 or so more important sentences from the source material, copy/pasting them if that is allowed, rewording them if necessary.
+Then, we need to find a portion of the tutorial with 5 or so exercises in a row with no knowledge drops.
+Then we add two sentences from the material to each of the knowledge drops for those 5 exercises.

+A knowledge drop does not need to be relevant to the question which was asked in that exercise as long as it is relevant to the knowledge drops which are contained in the exercises which come before and/or after.

 ### Addins